 It is important to note the differences between service animals, emotional support animals, and therapy animals.
 Service animals (typically dogs) have been trained to perform specific tasks that a person is incapable of performing on their own.
 For this reason, service animals are allowed in public spaces where other animals (possibly including emotional support animals) may not be allowed to go.

 Alternatively, emotional support animals are not trained in specific tasks, nor are there as many limitations on the types of animals that qualify; dogs, cats, birds, and even miniature horses can qualify as emotional support animals.
-In the United States, the Fair Housing Act and the Air Carriers Access Act both cover the legal definitions of emotional support animals.
-These laws help protect emotional support animals and their owners when attempting to rent a living space or travel by air.
+In the United States, the Fair Housing Act covers the legal definitions of emotional support animals.
+This law helps protect emotional support animals and their owners when attempting to rent a living space.
 So, if you or someone close to you suffers from ADHD, but the condition is not considered “debilitating,” an emotional support animal may be the best option for you.

 Those dealing with ADHD also have the option of seeking treatment with a therapy dog, but this is a little more complicated, as therapy animals are often used exclusively in treatment facilities.
 To put it simply, a therapy dog is any dog that meets certain criteria required to provide psychological and emotional support to an individual.
 However, by this definition, many dogs would probably qualify.
 Many people adopt dogs for this very purpose: to provide emotional support and companionship.
 In reality, therapy dogs are used for specific intervention treatments for those suffering any kind of mental pain or debilitation.